grafana/tempo/docs/sources/tempo/operations/dedicated_columns.md

 ## Usage

-Dedicated columns are limited to 10 span attributes and 10 resource attributes.
+Dedicated columns are limited to 10 span attributes and 10 resource attributes with string values.
 As a rule of thumb, good candidates for dedicated columns are attributes that contribute the most to the block size, even if they are not frequently queried.
 Reducing the generic attribute key-value list size significantly improves query performance.